colbyfayock/colbyfayock.com/src/_posts/what-is-linting-and-how-can-it-save-you-time.md

 ### Plugins for your code

 Writing a [React](https://reactjs.org/) app?
-The Babel parser may help you transform your code, but you might have a hard time being productive with the React syntax, as [JSX](https://reactjs.org/docs/introducing-jsx.html) isn’t 100% natural Javascript.
+The Babel parser may help you transform your code, but you might have a hard time being productive, as ESLint needs to understand how it should work to lint your React files.

 Part of the beauty of ESLint is that it allows you to [configure plugins](https://eslint.org/docs/developer-guide/working-with-plugins) that have the opportunity to create and set rules for you.
 Luckily, along with our Babel parser above that does some of the heavy lifting, we have a [React plugin](https://github.com/yannickcr/eslint-plugin-react) available that does just that and takes care of linting the JSX for us.